• About the Artist

 Fiji Camakau

-Fiji voyaging canoe of the type “vakau” very common on the island of Lau.
-They were built to be used on the high sea.
+Fiji voyaging canoe of the type “vakau” displayed in the Fiji Museum, Suva.
+This type canoe was very common on the island of Lau and built to be used on the high sea.

 This is the Fiji voyaging canoe in the “Fiji House” at the Polynesian Cultural Center, Lai’e, Oahu, Hawaii.
 The canoe is an old, original vessel of which I made a model of it, right down to scale, some years ago.